alishanaush/Casestudy10/README.md

 Breakdown of the Problem Statement:

-Supervised machine learning problem.
+-Supervised machine learning problem.

-classification problem
+-classification problem

-The target value will be class.
+=The target value will be class.

 Aim of the Notebook: